Multiply matrices with numbers or variables, with step-by-step solutions.

 31 | 46 |

-When multiplying a matrix by a scalar (a single number), multiply each element of the matrix by that scalar.
+When multiplying a matrix by a scalar (number), multiply each element by that number.

 2 | 4 |